7 Ways To Make Your Bedroom More Romantic

 The release of serotonin gives us a rose-tinted view of our lover and we often believe that we have a closer or more special connection than any other couple.
 It’s this ‘love-blindness’ that makes us want to stay together and enter the next stage of love, attachment.

 During the attachment phase, we release oxytocin, a powerful chemical known as the ‘cuddle hormone’.
 Oxytocin deepens the feelings of attachment and if mutual, leads to that heady state that we all crave –falling in love.

 It needs to look as inviting as possible.
 Big plumped up pillows and crisp, freshly laundered sheets all beautifully made up, are key to making your bed look appealing.
+Try bold colours like a black headboard to add a sense of drama.
 Think 5-star hotel!

 You want to make your bed the main feature and clutter will simply distract.
 If you’re inclined to use your bedroom as a ‘floordrobe’, now is the time for a serious tidy up.

 Make sure that your overhead light is switched off –it can be unflattering as well as just too bright.
 Either use soft glow bedside lamps or groups of tea lights in pretty safe holders to create the mood.
 If they are lightly scented, so much the better.
 White is a much more romantic colour than red for lighting, which has been shown to cause stress rather than desire.

 As well as scented tea lights, you could also use a pillow mist, a fragrance plug-in or just a spritz of your usual after-shave or perfume on the pillows and around your bed.
 Don’t go overboard on too many different smells, just one or two, especially if familiar, will trigger desire.